csmig/stig-manager/docs/user-guide/user-guide.rst

 STIGs Panel
 -------------------
 This panel lists all the STIGs that have been assigned to at least one Asset in the Collection.
 STIG Assignments can also be added or removed from Assets with the buttons at the top of this panel.
+You can also "pin" a specific Revision of a STIG to the Collection.
+This will lock this Collection to that specific Revision of a STIG, rather than use the default behavior of always using the latest Revision of a STIG.

 .. thumbnail:: /assets/images/stigs-panel.png
       :width: 50%